Grantee: Mikkel Bohm, Young Scientists (Astra)

 LEO Foundation Center for Cutaneous Drug Delivery

 Grantee: Department of Pharmacy, University of Copenhagen

 Amount: DKK 40,000,000

-Grant category: Strategic grants
+Grant category: Standalone grants

 Understanding how drugs interact with skin has long been a challenge within pharmaceutical research.
 Now, a new center at the Department of Pharmacy, UCPH, is set to become an international lighthouse in this research area, supported by a DKK 40 million grant from the LEO Foundation.

 The LEO Foundation Center for Cutaneous Drug Delivery will form the basis of new research on skin and drugs.
 Behind the project is the Department of Pharmacy at the University of Copenhagen, where the center will also be located.
 The Director of the new center, Martin Malmsten, was formerly Head of Research at Uppsala University.

 “I hope to contribute with my experience and thus help motivate and inspire colleagues and employees, enabling us to provide the best possible results.
 At the same time, I look forward to becoming part of the University of Copenhagen, where they have been very willing to prioritize strategic focus areas.
 The new center offers great and long-term opportunities for making an impact on international research and I’m happy to be part of this initiative, which will lift research in a very exciting area,” said Martin Malmsten.